 Gulf Islands National Seashore has many assets upon which to build an effective interpretive program, including evocative and compelling stories, outstanding natural and cultural resources, ongoing research, and engaged, enthusiastic partners.
 It also faces many challenges.
-Welldesigned programs can build on interpretive strengths to help overcome these challenges.
+Well-designed programs can build on interpretive strengths to help overcome these challenges.

-- Storm closures and damage directly impact the national seashore's ability to provide interpretive and educational programs and services.
+- Resources are always limited, but park priorities change and the impacts of reduced Resource Education funding and lost positions have severely impacted the park's ability to provide interpretive services.
+Even with the addition of partners and volunteers, staffing is not sufficient to meet operational needs and services the public has come to expect.
+Parks all over the country are making decisions about how to reallocate their time and effort to maximize impact.
+Limited resources provide an opportunity for imaginative problem solving and re-thinking the way things have always been done. - In times of resource scarcity, it is necessary to be strategic and purposeful in the choices we make, and also to communicate clearly about why we have made the decisions.
+Managing the expectation that we will "always be able to do what we have always done" is difficult.
+Accepting and understanding that we can't do it all (we never could) is important, as is creating clear communication about boundaries.
+Creating and communicating clear and reasonable expectations will be important in the life of this plan. - Storm closures and damage directly impact the national seashore's ability to provide interpretive and educational programs and services.
 Priorities shift and visitor access to areas is limited or not permitted.
 Some closures are for short periods of time; others may last for months.
 Advance preparation and flexibility allow staff to safely, efficiently, and effectively implement closure procedures, protecting park resources and visitors. - The physical distance between areas within the Seashore presents challenges to both visitors and staff.
 It limits staff ability to work collaboratively and makes sharing resources difficult.
 For some visitors, the distance may mean that they will not have the ability to go to some areas.
 Determining alternative ways of experiencing the national seashore, as well as managing it, will be required. - Visitor motivations for spending their leisure time are changing.
 As more demands are being placed on free time there is a limited amount of time available to participate in interpretive and educational activities and programs.
-Offering a range of options as well as consolidating events should be considered. - Due to budget shortfalls, curriculum mandates, and limited available time, schools may not be able to come to the Seashore so outreach alternatives will need to be identified.
-For example, the national seashore may offer distance education programs or provide lesson plans teachers can utilize in the classroom.
+Offering a range of options as well as consolidating events should be considered. - Due to budget shortfalls, reduced staffing, curriculum mandates, and limited available time, schools may not be able to come to the Seashore so teacher led alternatives will need to be identified.
+For example, the national seashore may offer teacher led distance education programs or provide lesson plans teachers can utilize on their own in the classroom.